leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 - `Extreme` (`-e` on the command line): Will additionally output messages from the inner doWork loop.
 This level will generate log messages in every frame and will quickly produce a lot of output.
 Recommended for isolated testing only.

-Individual nodes or ports can specify their own log levels which then take precedence.
-This allows you to selectively increase or decrease log levels for certain ports independent from the general configuration.

 For example, the log output in `Verbose` mode of the above example is:

 	[2016-11-29 16:42:52.801] openhatd version 0.1.0